Fall Ministry and MA Formation courses at AMBS

 Students must register for MDiv Thesis Extension if they are unable to complete the thesis during the two semesters registered for the MDIv Thesis Research.
 Upon petition to the MDiv Director for thesis extension approval, a student must complete the thesis no more than two years following the end of residence.

-Annual — Three hours each semester — David Miller and Allan Rudy-Froese
+Annual — Three hours each semester — Allan Rudy-Froese

 This is a two-semester internship in the second year of study.
 Its purpose is to provide students with the opportunity to develop their ministerial identities and to refine their ministering skills in the context of the Christian congregation or community ministry.
 Students will spend eight to ten hours per week in active ministry in a congregation or in activities of the ministry agency in which they work.
 They will be supervised in the congregation or at the ministry site, by a campus-based peer group and by a faculty supervisor.